ArranJacques/laravel-aws-cognito-auth/README.md

 ## Usage

-Once installed and configured authentication works in exactly the same way as it does natively is Laravel.
+Once installed and configured authentication works the same as it doesn natively in Laravel.
 See Laravel's [documentation](https://laravel.com/docs/5.4/authentication) for full details.

+### Authenticating

 **Authenticate:**